How Recording Works for Students

 - You will see the recording button among the other controls within the Zoom session, so long as both you and your student have recording enabled on your accounts.
 You can see how the controls will look by going to your Video Test Room (find the test room in the menu below the circular image on the right hand side of the page), but note that recordings made in the test room will not be posted anywhere.
 If you'd like to test it out in a "real" session, contact us and we'll set up a time to meet with one of the Lessonface staff as the student.
 We're in the office weekdays generally between the hours of 10 am - 7 pm ET.

-- There is no additional fee to you or to your student for lesson recording.
+- There is currently no additional fee to you or to your student for lesson recording.

 - You and the student will receive an email when the recording(s) are processed and available for viewing.
 This seems to take between 5 min-2 hours after the lesson completes.